AadityaKGupta/Map-Based-Pathfinding-Visualizer/README.md

 ### Start Visualizing

-1. Select a start node and a target node on the grid **or directly on the map**.
+1. Select a start node and a target node on the grid.
-2. Pick an algorithm from the "Algorithms" dropdown.
+2. Pick an algorithm from the "Algorithms" dropdown like A*, Dijkstra's, and more.
 3. Hit "Visualize!" to see the algorithm in action.
 4. In the top right corner, you’ll see the map-based visualizer.
 Click it to open the map.
 5. Once the map is displayed, click "Allow" to grant access to your location if prompted.